-Itinerary for Colombia: Santa Marta Mountains & Caribbean Coast
+Itinerary for Colombia's Santa Marta Mountains & Caribbean Coast

-Day 1, Fri, 2 Feb.
+Day 1, Mon, 5 Jan.
 Arrival in Barranquilla.
 This tour is scheduled around a direct flight from Miami to Barranquilla.
 Other flight schedules could involve an arrival in Bogota or Panama, with a flight to Barranquilla.
-Some may wish to arrive a day early, to ensure that winter weather does not prevent a timely arrival, to rest up, or to tour the historic city of Barranquilla.
-If several arriving early are interested, we can offer a half-day of fun birding on Isla Salamanca; check with the office.
 Transfers will be scheduled from the airport to our hotel in Barranquilla.

-Day 2, Sat, 3 Feb.
-Barranquilla to Riohacha.
+Day 2, Tue, 6 Jan.
+Barranquilla to Camarones.
 We will start the morning with a dawn search for Chestnut-winged Chachalaca in scraps of the woodland habitat not far (<30 min) from our hotel, and continue after breakfast with an exploration of the mangrove or marsh habitats of Parque Nacional Isla Salamanca en route to Santa Marta.
-After lunch we will continue eastward to Riohacha, stopping in the late afternoon for a first taste of birding in the coastal desert and perhaps a quick check of the lagoon.
-This is the most rushed day of the trip, and the most travel time, but altering our allocation of time is not a better bet.
-Night in Riohacha.
+After lunch we will continue eastward to the village of Camarones, stopping in the late afternoon for a first taste of birding in the coastal desert and perhaps a quick check of the lagoon.
+Once settled in our lodge, we may have time to see what we can find in the late afternoon and around dusk.
+This is the longest travel day of the trip, so we need to be thoughtful of how much time we spend at stops en route.
+Night in Camarones.

-Day 3, Sun, 4 Feb.
-Riohacha to Minca.
-We will take advantage of the calmer and cooler early-morning hours (a.k.a. an early start) to head to the town of Camarones for a local-style breakfast and to explore scrub and woodland patches nearby, aided by a guide from the local community.
-After lunch on the beach we will drive west along the coastal hills, watching the transition to steadily wetter habitats.
+Day 3, Wed, 7 Jan.
+Camarones to Minca.
+We will take advantage of the calmer and cooler early-morning hours (a.k.a. an early start) for some birding around the lodge before breakfast, and then to explore a trail through more varied scrub and woodland patches nearby, aided by a guide from the local community.
+After lunch by the beach, and a thorough check of the lagoon, we will drive west along the coastal hills, watching the transition to steadily wetter habitats.
 Late afternoon will find us back near Santa Marta, where we will bid adieu to our bus in exchange for several 4WD SUV-style vehicles and climb a short ways into the foothills to our comfortable lodge (and its great hummingbird feeders) at the edge of the small town of Minca (2000 feet; 600m).
 Night in Minca.